SIGNOVA-X/frontend/README.md

 There is a pressing need for an intelligent, accessible, and real-time solution that empowers deaf and mute individuals to communicate effortlessly, connect meaningfully, and feel supported—just like anyone else.

-**SIGNOVA** addresses this gap by leveraging AI, computer vision, and natural language processing to build a bridge between sign language and spoken language, enabling seamless two-way communication and emotional support in an inclusive digital environment.
+**SIGNOVA-X** addresses this gap by leveraging AI, computer vision, and natural language processing to build a bridge between sign language and spoken language, enabling seamless two-way communication and emotional support in an inclusive digital environment.

 ---